hoquoctrung98/gw_fopt/docs/generalized_bulkflow.md

 ## Example of computing GW spectrum in many bubbles set-up

 The bubble configuration file is given at [input configuration](./examples/inputs/confY.txt), which is a table containing four columns corresponding to $(t_c, x_c, y_c, z_c)$ of the nucleated bubbles, and each row corresponds to one bubble.
+The example code to reproduce the results below is [generalized_bulkflow.ipynb](./examples/generalized_bulkflow.ipynb).

 ### First collided bubbles